 How to File a Tow Car Insurance Claim

-Perhaps you’ve popped a tire.
+Perhaps you’ve popped a tire or locked yourself out of your car.
 Or maybe you were in a rush and left your headlights on when you turned off your car, and are now coming back to a car that won’t start.
 Or perhaps you’ve managed to let your car run out of gas and you’re miles from the nearest gas station.

 In any of these cases, you’ll need to call a tow truck.
 And though you may not be thinking about anything other than getting yourself and your car where you need to go at the moment, it helps to know exactly how to make sure you’re not the one paying for towing if you don’t have to.
 That’s where your car insurance policy that you pay good money for comes in handy.